 | The Single UNIX Specification uses The Open Group Base Specifications, Issue 7 documentation as its core.

 | * The Base Specifications, Issue 7, composed of:

 | - Shell and Utilities, Issue 7 (XCU7)

 | - Rationale, Issue 7, (XRAT7) (Informative)

 | * X/Open Curses, Issue 7

-Updated by djberg96 (Daniel Berger) about 6 years ago
+Updated by djberg96 (Daniel Berger) over 6 years ago

 I don't think there's a way to get it.
 You'll have to rescue and retry with a realloc'ed buffer.